hertzmann/hertzmann.github.io/_posts/2023-07-31-occluding-contours-part-2.md

 # When Are Curves _Valid_?

 Let's begin with a simple case: smooth objects for which the contour is a single, closed curve.
 For smooth surfaces, we can't compute the exact contour, so instead, we typically approximate it with a polyline in 3D.
-But how do we compute visbility of the polyline in a sensible way, [since the polyline isn't the contour of the surface](https://onlinelibrary.wiley.com/doi/10.1111/j.1467-8659.2008.01258.x)?
+But how do we compute visibility of the polyline in a sensible way, [since the polyline isn't the contour of the surface](https://onlinelibrary.wiley.com/doi/10.1111/j.1467-8659.2008.01258.x)?
 We need to define a new triangle mesh for which the polyline is its contour.

 The core idea we propose is that: